Ashley Rickards: Other activities

 In 2011, Rickards helped to launch the Project Futures Somaly Mam Foundation, which works to prevent and end human trafficking and sexual slavery in Southeast Asia.
-In March 2015, she published a book A Real Guide to Getting It Together Once and For All.
+In March 2015, she published the book A Real Guide to Really Getting It Together Once and For All (Really).

-Over the course of her career, she has also appeared in various music videos such as The Fray's "How to Save a Life", The Format's "She Doesn't Get It" and M83's "Claudia Lewis".
+Over the course of her career, she has also appeared in various music videos such as The Fray's "How to Save a Life", The Format's "She Doesn't Get It", and M83's "Claudia Lewis".

-In 2015 she published the book A Real Guide to Really Getting It Together Once and for All (Harlequin).